elheck/watering_node/README.md

 Will posssibly maybe include sometime in the future:
 * RTC to have a scheduled watering time
 * A fan to locally reduce air moisture
+* A PH meter to measure water PH